Gratuity Calculation After an Employee's Death: Does Unserved Service Count?

 kannanmv

 As per the guidelines of the Gratuity Act, gratuity calculation is as follows: 15 days' wages for every completed year of service or part thereof in excess of 6 months.
-The Wage/26 x 15 days x Number of years of service (if he has put in 17 years + 7 months, then it is considered as 18 years).
-You need not consider his future service in the case of death.
+The formula is Wage/26 x 15 days x Number of years of service.
+For example, if an employee has completed 17 years and 7 months, it is considered as 18 years.
+You need not consider future service in the case of death.

 shreekanth.pr